devrev/airdrop-shared/docs/attachments-extraction.md

 ### Timeout Handling
 - On timeout, the current state is posted to the platform
-- A progress event is emitted with 50% completion
 - This allows the platform to resume processing from the last known state

 ## Usage